TRAFFIC LIGHTS SEQUENCE

 All light controlled pedestrian crossings use the same light sequence as the traffic light sequence detailed above with the exception of the Pelican crossing.
 Where the Pelican crossing differentiates is with the flashing amber phase.
 The flashing amber allows vehicles to proceed only if the crossing is clear and safe to continue.
 The newer more efficient Puffin crossing is gradually replacing the older Pelican crossings.
 See pedestrian crossing for further information on the types of crossing and light sequences.

 It’s important when approaching traffic lights to be prepared to stop if they change.
 Running a red light is obviously dangerous and on may traffic lights, cameras are now fitted.
 There are very few exemptions for running a red light and even a learner driver may find themselves with 3 penalty points on their provisional licence and a fine of £200.
 A red light camera can even be triggered if your vehicle stops only slightly over the white line.
 Of course, this would also result in a driving test failure.

 TRAFFIC LIGHT FAILURE

 Dealing with a traffic light failure can be daunting for a learner driver.
 If you find yourself in this position, you must treat the junction or crossroads as unmarked.
-With an unmarked junction, nobody has priority (see types of junctions for further information).
+With an unmarked junction, nobody has priority.
 You must proceed slowly and with caution and only continue when safe to do so.